Free-Radical/cortexONE-Docs/docs/cortex1/v1/modules/ui-clients.md

 - No business logic (routing, scrubbing, classification, planning).
 - No model calls; only use the ModelGateway via the pipeline APIs.
 - No direct database or Knowledge Store access; use the orchestration API.
+ - Do not rely on the UI vault as a system of record (avoid using markdown files as the primary datastore).

 Initial client: Obsidian plugin
 - Uses the local API/daemon to submit notes/emails/snippets for processing.